 This is something that was massively on my mind, and is probably on yours if you’ve done other courses promising just that.
 If you spend the time, and put your focus on the course then yes, you will 100% be ready to take on the world of Facebook ads once you finish.
 If you dip into it now and then and don’t get involved in the calls, or the Facebook group then it might take you longer.
-Those of us that really knuckled down and focused hard for those 12 weeks had a pretty life changing experience.
+Those of us that really knuckled down and focused hard for those 12 weeks saw the best results in our business.

 You might never feel ready to take on an ads client, because things change so much in the world of Facebook ads.
-But with these women behind you the best time to take the leap and do it is definitely when learning.
+But with a good team behind you the best time to take the leap and do it is definitely when learning.
 If you do that then by the time you graduate you will definitely feel ready to take on other clients.

 Learning with a live client is awesome.
-But let’s be clear, contrary to a few recent rumours, you don’t need to be working with a client while you are training, it helps but it isn’t essential.
+But it isn’t essential.
 I worked with 2 clients during those months and gave my services for free, in return for control of their ads budget and a testimonial afterwards.
 Both of them have ended up being great friends and have become clients and referred others to me since.

-If you don’t have a client then you can of course invest your own money into advertising and promote your own business, or try and find one when you feel a bit more confident during the course.
-But you don’t have to be running ads at all during the course.
+If you don’t have a client then you can of course invest your own money into advertising and promote your own business, just practice the set up and refer back to the lessons following the course once you do have a client to work with.

 How do you find a training client?